LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

 * **Chester Zoo** - opened in 1931 by George Mottershead and his family.
 It is one of the UK's largest zoos at 51 hectares.

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-12-at-21-43-28.png)
-* Lake District National Park
+* **Lake District National Park** - is a national park in Cumbria in northwest England.
+A popular vacation destination, it’s known for its glacial ribbon lakes, rugged fell mountains and historic literary associations.

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-12-at-22-53-56.png)
 * Canterbury Cathedral